Heedreez/US-E-commerce-dashboard-/README.md

 Excel and Power BI.

 # ACTION:
-The data set was in a csv format, converted into an excel file, which was where the cleaning and exploratory analysis was done.
-The excel file was imported into Power BI to bring the analysis and findings into life.
+The data set was in a csv format, converted into an excel file, which was were the cleaning and exploratory analysis was done.
+The excel file was imported into Power BI to bring the analysis and findings to life.

 # RESULTS:
 1) Analysing the category section “Technology" leads in both sales and profit.